mauriciomani/NFL-running-backs-height/README-en.md

 What do we see?
 In the twenties the median was low but the distribution has a lot of outliers (possibly the idea around their heads was having higher running backs) and also it might be low because of the average american height.
-From the thirties to the seventies the median height clearly rise.
+Since the thirties to the seventies the median height clearly rise.
 These years are learning years.
 Since eighties we see the median has reduced and it has been kept to nowadays.
-Decades distribution seems to be positevely biased, you will see a bigger concentration of smaller players.
+Decades distribution seems to be positively biased, you will see a bigger concentration of smaller players.
 Also distributions have shrinkage, it is a sign of knowing, NFL knows what they want.
 This is population data, so whatever we have seen on this plots is the reality (unlike using a sample).
 Even though, we will make an hypothesis test on the difference of two independent samples.